pebwalker/pebwalker/content/thrill-of-the-hunt.md

 addr_of_functions = base + *(DWORD*)(base + export_dir_rva + 28); // AddressOfFunctions
 ```

-It loops over the exported names, and computes their hash and index if it fits the following conditions:
+Finally, it loops over the found exported names.
+Each function has their hash computed and their index parsed as long as it fits the following conditions:

 1. The function name starts with `Nt`